 What’s the bottom line?

-If you’re trying to increase your milk supply and are not pregnant, blessed thistle may be worth a try!
-You’ll probably have the best results if you take it in combination with fenugreek.
+If you’re trying to increase your milk supply and are not pregnant, this herb may be worth a try!

 One option is to take individual capsules of fenugreek and blessed thistle as described above by Dr. Newman; however, combination capsules with higher dosages can be a good alternative and usually require taking fewer pills.